Every year on June 7, World Food Safety Day reminds us of the critical need for safe, nutritious food for all.

 Since 2019, World Food Safety Day has served as a call to action for individuals, industries, and policymakers worldwide to prioritize food safety at every level of the supply chain.
 While food safety may be an overlooked public health issue for most of the year, this day offers an opportunity to back initiatives that protect public health and build sustainable futures.

 World Food Safety Day draws global attention to food safety challenges and the solutions that can save lives and millions in economic losses.
 It serves as a platform for individuals, health organizations, businesses, policymakers, educators, and public health advocates to act collaboratively in support of safe food systems.
-It is also an opportunity to celebrate the people and food businesses who work every day to help ensure that everyone has access to safe and healthy nourishment.
+It is also an opportunity to celebrate the people and food businesses who work every day to help ensure that everyone has access to safe and healthy food.

 Workers at Theday Agro Industry in Addis Ababa, Ethiopia, prepare fruit for jam production.
 (TechnoServe)